ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 Female red-cockaded woodpeckers have been documented searching for bone bits on the forest floor and stuffing them in tree crevices.
 Zoologists say that is the first known instance of a bird’s hoarding something for its mineral, rather than caloric content.
 Calcium rich bone is not rare, but the birds probably seek it to ensure stronger eggshells.
 They stash it in a tree so they won’t have to eat on the ground where they are vulnerable to predators.

 ## Habitat

+{{< figure class="photo-right" src="/images/pages/red-cockaded-woodpecker-tree.jpg" alt="A tree witch two white bands and a cavity; the tree is partially covered in sap" caption="A tree marked with white bands is home to a red-cockaded woodpecker cavity.
+Photo © Robert B. Clontz, The Nautre Conservancy." >}}

 The red-cockaded woodpecker is non-migratory, territorial, and lives in cooperative breeding social units called groups.
 These groups chatter and call throughout the day, using a great variety of vocalizations.
 It uses mature pine trees to develop nest cavities and is the only North American woodpecker that excavates its roost and nest cavities in living trees, usually in those which are infected with a fungus known as red-heart disease.
 Cavities can take three  years or more to excavate, and are occasionally abandoned and reoccupied.